Who We Are

 How did Class Trouble start?

 The Comrade Closet was created in January 2019 because Andrea had been long-term unemployed or underemployed and was finding it more and more difficult to find a sustainable job due to her chronic illness and disability.
 She figured she’d try creating clothing designs that expressed her politics very clearly (anarchist and anti-capitalist) and see where things went.
 Over time she began sharing more and more of her writing on Instagram, and as she was able to find remote and freelance work her focus shifted from clothing designs towards writing and graphic design.
-In February 2019, Andrea co-founded Subversive Thread with Millie and initially the designs were more focused on direct action and protest imagery — but eventually the theme pivoted more towards leftist education and autonomist pedagogy because that’s more of Millie’s heart work and experience as an anarchist educator.
+In February 2019, Andrea co-founded Subversive Thread with Millie to focus on leftist education and autonomist pedagogy - reflecting Millie's heart work and experience as an anarchist educator.

 Where and how are your products made?

 We use a print and ship manufacturer called Printful because it is the most feasible and accessible for our members with chronic illness, mobility limitations, and financial restrictions.
-Printful makes this work possible because it doesn’t require buying in bulk, storing and tracking inventory, printing, and shipping each order individually.
-Printful also directly integrates and syncs with our Shopify virtual storefront.
 You can read more about Printful here.

 Class Trouble’s orders are shipped from Printful’s fulfillment centers in Los Angeles and North Carolina.
 The majority of our designs are printed on Bella + Canvas shirts.
 However, we also use Anvil and Gildan shirts where colors and sizes are not available from our supplier in Bella + Canvas (colors: pink and maroon, sizes: 3XL and up).